Sony A1 shows the ‘no compromise’ camera isn’t possible, but it comes pretty close

 On paper, there's no doubt that the Sony A1 (also known as the Alpha 1) is a landmark camera and probably the most complete mirrorless camera we've ever seen.
 It's effectively three pro cameras in one – you get the 30fps speed of sports camera, the 50MP resolution of a landscape camera, and the 8K skills of a video camera.

-Somehow, it isn't the size of a bowling ball either – despite all this tech, the Sony A1 is the same size as the Sony A7S III and significantly smaller than a DSLR like the Canon 1DX Mark III.
+Impressively, it isn't the size of a bowling ball either – despite all this tech, the Sony A1 is basically the size of a Sony A7S III and is significantly smaller than a DSLR like the Canon 1DX Mark III.

 But Sony hasn't wiped out its entire Alpha line with one perfect camera either.
 Whether it's due to the laws of physics or intangibles like personal taste, the 'no compromise' camera still isn't really possible.
 Other Alphas, like the A7S III, still do things that the Sony A1 can't match.